umarhussain-git/dentomedical/README.md

 # dentomedical

-**Advanced Descriptive, Bivariate  and regression Analysis Tools for Medical and Clinical Data**
+**Publication-Ready Descriptive, Bivariate, Regression, and Diagnostic Accuracy Tools for Medical and Dental Data**

 ---

 ## 🎯 What is dentomedical

-`dentomedical` is an R package built for **medical, dental, and clinical researchers** who want to streamline their data analysis.
-It provides **automated summary statistics, normality testing, Bivariate  and regression analysis**, with intelligent test selection based on variable types and distributions.
-All outputs are formatted into **clean, publication‑ready tables** (via `flextable`), making it easy to include results directly in manuscripts, reports, or thesis documents.

----
+The 'dentomedical' package provides a comprehensive suite of tools for medical and dental research.
+It includes automated descriptive statistics, bivariate analysis with intelligent test selection, logistic regression, and diagnostic accuracy assessment.
+All functions generate structured, publication-ready tables using 'flextable', ensuring reproducibility and clarity suitable for manuscripts, reports, and clinical research workflows.

-## 🚀 Features
+## 🚀 Features of dentomedical

-- Automatically summarises both numeric and categorical variables.
+* Automatically summarizes both numeric and categorical variables.
-- Intelligent selection of statistical tests:
+* Intelligent selection of statistical tests:

-  - Continuous variables: t‑test, Wilcoxon, ANOVA, or Kruskal–Wallis.
+  * Continuous variables: t‑test, Wilcoxon, ANOVA, or Kruskal–Wallis.
-  - Categorical variables: Chi‑square or Fisher’s exact test.
+  * Categorical variables: Chi‑square or Fisher’s exact test.
-- Normality assessment via Shapiro–Wilk test (with safe handling of large sample sizes).
+* Normality assessment via Shapiro–Wilk test (with safe handling of large sample sizes).
-- Uni- and multivaraite analyses
+* Uni‑ and multivariate regression analyses (logistic and linear regression) with formatted ORs, CIs, and p-values.
+* Diagnostic accuracy metrics for medical tests, including sensitivity, specificity, and predictive values.
-- Publication‑ready output tables using `flextable`.
+* Publication‑ready output tables using `flextable`.
-- Built with tidy workflows in mind (`dplyr`, `tidyr`, `tibble`).
+* Built with tidy workflows in mind (`dplyr`, `tidyr`, `tibble`).
+* Designed for reproducible, CRAN-ready medical and clinical data analyses.
  ---

 ## 📦 Installation